10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Moustiers Sainte Marie France - Faience artworks

-You should visit the village to see beautiful works of art that noblemen and kings used when they ate!
-If you wander around Moustiers-Sainte-Marie, you may still find shops making faience.
-Some of them sell faience as souvenirs.
+You should visit the village to see the beautiful works of art that noblemen and kings once used during their meals.
+As you wander around Moustiers-Sainte-Marie, you may still find shops making faience.
+Some of them even sell faience as souvenirs.

-In the Faience Museum, 300 pieces of faiences await you.
-You will even find ones dating back to the beginning of the faience industry in Moustiers-Sainte-Marie in the 17th century.
+However, if you want to see the best faience in the village, you must visit the Faience Museum, which is located next to Moustiers-Sainte-Marie’s town hall.
+In the Faience Museum, 300 pieces of faience await you.
+You’ll even find pieces dating back to the beginning of the faience industry in Moustiers-Sainte-Marie in the 17th century.

-If you love art, you’ll be happy to see the faiences in the museum.
-The faiences there are extraordinary.
-They are filled with details and colors and made in different sizes and shapes!
+If you love art, you’ll be delighted to see the faience in the museum.
+The pieces there are extraordinary, filled with detail and color, and come in different sizes and shapes!

-Some faiences in Moustiers-Sainte-Marie’s Faience Museum aren’t only plates with stunning paint decoration.
-Others are plates with paintings portraying the daily lives of the locals.
-You can find teapots, crockery in odd beautiful shapes (i.e., fish), and so on.
+Some faience in Moustiers-Sainte-Marie’s Faience Museum aren’t just plates with stunning decorative paint.
+Others are plates with paintings that portray the daily lives of the locals.
+You can find teapots, crockery in odd yet beautiful shapes (like fish), and so on.

 Are you interested in museums?
-The French Capital has a few of the best museums in the world, and you must see them!
-They are a reason why Paris is so much worth visiting.
-See the unmissable attractions in Paris here.
+The French capital boasts some of the best museums in the world that you must see!
+These museums are one of the reasons why Paris is well worth a visit.
+You can find a list of unmissable attractions in Paris here.

 Moustiers Sainte Marie France - Sunset in the 262-step stairs of the village